mozilla/anodejsholidayseason/fully_loaded_node.md

       var results = doComputationWorkSync(request.somesuch);
     }

+Synchronous computation in a Node.JS program that is expected to serve more than one request at a time is a bad idea.

 ### Approach 2: Do it Asynchronously.

-We can improve this implementation by using asynchronous functions that run in the *background*, right?
-Well, kind of.
+Using asynchronous functions that run in the *background* will improve things, right?
-It depends on what precisely the *background* means.
+Well, that depends on what precisely the *background* means:
-If your computation function is implemented in such a way that it actually performs computation in javascript or Native code on the main thread, then you are doing no better than with a synchronous approach:
+If the computation function is implemented in such a way that it actually performs computation in javascript or Native code on the main thread, then you are doing no better than with a synchronous approach.
+Have a look:

     function doComputationWork(input, callback) {
       // Because the internal implementation of this asynchronous